fabian-thomas/bookmark/README.md

 After running the download you can use `rofi-bookmark` rofi frontend.
 Just bind that to some key in your hotkey daemon of choice.

-For adding bookmarks from rofi type in the the full path (including the filename) you want your bookmark to be stored in and press `Alt+e`.
+For adding bookmarks from rofi, type in the the full path (including the filename) you want your bookmark to be stored in and press `Alt+e`.
 This edits an existing or creates a new bookmark.
 This part would need improvements, but I usually add bookmarks directly from my browser.
 See the `rofi-bookmark-add` script for that.